 Spring calls for sweet and tangy Frosted Lemon Cookies!
-Whether you’re making these for Easter or Mother’s Day, these gluten-free and vegan cookies are perfect for giving as gifts or baking just because
+These gluten-free and vegan cookies are perfect for giving as gifts or baking just because

 I think it’s officially time to do a happy dance – it’s Spring finally!
 After a very unusual Wyoming winter (-20 temps, piles of snow, but then really warm days), I’m super excited that Spring has finally arrived and the weather here actually feels like Spring!

 When Spring comes around, I always love making lemon desserts.
 This is the peak harvesting season for lemons, and the bright colors and flavors of lemon are perfect for shaking off the chill of winter.
 Lemon desserts are perfect for Spring!